10gic/vanitygen-plusplus/README.md

 +Generate vanity addresses for 70+ coins!
 +I also removed the prefix length limit, now capable of searching for a whole address.
 So technically this is capable of brute forcing a complete address if you have trillions of years to waste.
-+Manually merge changes from: https://github.com/cryptapus For -Y privkey values +Manually merge changes from: https://github.com/elichai For keyconv decrypt +Manually merge changes from: https://github.com/salfter For compressed key support +Manually merge changes from: https://github.com/WyseNynja For oclvanityminer updates
++Manually merge changes from: cryptapus For -Y privkey values +Manually merge changes from: elichai For keyconv decrypt +Manually merge changes from: salfter For compressed key support +Manually merge changes from: WyseNynja For oclvanityminer updates +Manually merge changes from: Rytiss For Initialize bn_zero to allow Intel CPU OpenCL compilation +Manually merge changes from: fizzisist For Document -P option +Manually merge changes from: bitkevin For fix hd 68/69xx, 7xxx

 WARNING!
 This program has not been thoroughly tested.
 Please attempt importing an address first.
 Send a tiny amount you don't mind losing to the address.
 Then perform a test spend.